rsmilek/radim-smilek/README.md

 # Delog - Blog for Developer and Designer

 This simple website built with GatsbyJS and Netlify CMS.
 Deploys on netlify with single click.
-This Starter is sponsered by [W3Layouts](https://w3layouts.com).
+This Starter is sponsored by [W3Layouts](https://w3layouts.com).

 [![Delog - Gatsby Starter Demo](https://w3layouts.com/wp-content/uploads/2020/03/delog.jpg)](https://delog-w3layouts.netlify.com/)